-The Agency concludes that $NO_x$ RACT requirements in Illinois,, by reducing $NO_x$ emissions in the Chicago and Metro East areas, will reduce impacts upon downwind areas in achieving strengthening NAAQS.
+The Agency concluded that NO_x RACT requirements in Illinois, by reducing NO_x emissions in the Chicago and Metro East areas, will reduce impacts upon downwind areas in achieving strengthening NAAQS.
 PC5 at 5.
-The Agency states that "[as] $NO_x$ is a precursor to PM, Illinois' $NO_x$ RACT requirements will reduce Illinois' contribution to nonattainment in downwind states, in addition to benefitting Illinois' air quality."
+The Agency stated that "[as] NO_x is a precursor to

+PM, Illinois' NO_x RACT requirements will reduce Illinois' contribution to nonattainment in downwind states, in addition to benefitting Illinois' air quality."
 Id.